ProxSTORM -- A Stochastic Trust-Region Algorithm for Nonsmooth Optimization: Stochastic Formalism

 \section{Stochastic Formalism}

 In the preceding section, we introduced ProxSTORM in terms of a realization of the stochastic algorithm, which we interpret as a point $\omega$ in a probability space $(\Omega,\mathcal{F},\mathbb{P})$.
-Each $\omega$ encapsulates \emph{all} the randomness when running the algorithm.
+Each $\omega$ encapsulates \emph{all} of the randomness when running the algorithm.
 The realizations are elements of the set $\Omega$, $\mathcal{F}\subseteq 2^\Omega$ is a $\sigma$-algebra, and $\mathbb{P}:\mathcal{F}\to[0,1]$ is a probability measure.
-We use the formalism here to analyze ProxSTORM in Section~\ref{sec:an}.
+These concepts are critical to proving the global convergence (Section~\ref{sec:an}) and establishing complexity results (Sections~\ref{sec:an} and~\ref{sec:oracles}) of ProxSTORM.
 Randomness enters the algorithm through the models $m_k$ of $\sobj$ and through the computed reductions $\credr_k$.
 These quantities are in fact \emph{random variables}, i.e., measurable functions on $(\Omega,\mathcal{F},\mathbb{P})$.
 Entities in the algorithm that depend on them are thus random variables as well.
 We generally use capital letters for random variables and lowercase text for their realizations.
 Concretely, for a realization $\omega$ of ProxSTORM at iteration $k$, the model and the computed reduction are